pimedad/frontend-framework/framework/packages/runtime/src/documentation/dispatcherDocumentation.md

 The `dispatch()` method is the heart of the `Dispatcher`.
 It takes a command name and its payload (extra data, like the index of a to-do item) and runs all the handlers registered for that command.
 It’s like a mail carrier delivering a message to the right recipients.

-This method is crucial because it triggers the actual work of updating the state.
+This method is important because it triggers the actual work of updating the state.
 It looks up the handlers for the given command in the `#subs` Map, calls each one with the payload, and then runs all the `afterEveryCommand` handlers to notify the renderer.
 If no handlers are found for a command, it shows a warning in the console to help developers catch mistakes, like misspelling a command name.

 Here’s the complete `Dispatcher` class implementation: